acloudsecninja/acsn-windows-docker-image/README.md

 6. Once installed you can stop and start the windows machine from within the Docker Desktop Containers Section.

 7. At this point as long as you have the /windows folder locally it will keep your windows docker container information and can be used later.
+If you run into problems you may need to delete the /windows folder and it will redownload everything again.